Recently added item(s)

 This blog will give you the answers you need and simple suggestions you can implement today to beat the winter blues!

-Christmas time is well-known for indulgence, with its lavish roast dinners, decadent desserts, and often excessive alcohol.
+Although Christmas may be slightly different this year, we all still have the temptation to overindulge, with its lavish roast dinners, decadent desserts, and often excessive alcohol.
 With the build up to Christmas starting earlier and earlier, the temptations can become plentiful, which can lead to an increase in the frequency of these indulgencies.

 This can put a lot of stress on our digestive system, with excess carbohydrates, fats, sugars and proteins to break down appropriately.
 You may even experience symptoms such as diarrhoea, constipation, bloating and flatulence.